 The Geelong Cemeteries Trust is proud to once again present History Alive Cemetery Tours.
 The History Alive Tours uniquely combine theatre with local history, sharing the stories of historically intriguing people from the Geelong region beside their graves.

-Following the sell-out success in February and March this year, the tours will run again throughout October 2021 at the historical Eastern, Queenscliff and Western Cemeteries.
+Following the sell-out success this year, the tours will run again throughout January and February 2022 at the historical Eastern, Queenscliff and Western Cemeteries.
 Performed by costumed actors, the tours – provide a unique and insightful glimpse into the lives of several extraordinary individuals from various decades, who are interred in the cemeteries administered by the Trust.

 The historically accurate and well researched tours are a unique opportunity to be transported back in time and to learn about a myriad of significant and historical pioneers from the Geelong and Bellarine region, as well as some from the Western districts.